swiss-territorial-data-lab/proj-dqry/README.md

 ## Scripts

-The `proj-dqry` repository contains scripts to prepare and post-process the data and results.
+The `proj-dqry` repository contains scripts to prepare the data and post-process the results.
 Hereafter a short description of each script:

 1. `prepare_data.py`: format labels and produce tiles to be processed in the OD.
-2. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area).
+2. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and assign a class more than one is defined (the class of the maximum area).
 3. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute column is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, slope are also displayed.
 4. `merge_years.py`: merge all the detection layers obtained during inference by year.
 5. `track_detections.py`: identify and track an detection of an object over a multiple year datasets.